thompsonbry/cweb/SETUP.md

    - For large documents, processing may take longer due to throttling

 4. **Neptune Analytics Connection Issues**:
-   - Verify the graph ID is correct
+   - Verify the graph ID is correct in your .env file
    - Ensure your IAM role has access to the Neptune Analytics graph

 ### Getting Help